Historical Apoplexy · State Legislative Adaptations · Michigan

 cost;

-(3) Sell food products to Michigan residents at at-cost pricing
+(3) Sell food products to Michigan residents at at-cost

-(4) Prioritize procurement from Michigan farms and producers to
+(4) Prioritize procurement from Michigan farms and producers

-the maximum extent practicable;
+to the maximum extent practicable;

 (5) Accept all forms of payment including but not limited to

-cash, electronic benefit transfer (EBT), Supplemental Nutrition
+cash, electronic benefit transfer (EBT), Supplemental

-Assistance Program (SNAP) benefits, Women, Infants, and
+Nutrition Assistance Program (SNAP) benefits, Women, Infants,

-Children (WIC) vouchers, and Double Up Food Bucks;
+and Children (WIC) vouchers, and Double Up Food Bucks;

 (6) Operate without profit motive, with all revenue above